marekvonrogall/mapgen/README.md

 Generation is affected by various inputs, such as grid size and difficulty.
 This project is part of the [Bingo-Gamemode-Plugin](https://github.com/manueljonasgreub/Bingo-Gamemode-Plugin) by [@manueljonasgreub](https://www.github.com/manueljonasgreub) and [@marekvonrogall](https://www.github.com/marekvonrogall)

+> [!IMPORTANT]
+> This documentation is outdated due to recent changes!

 ## Bingo Map Generation

 ### Request